THIS POST MAY CONTAIN COMPENSATED LINKS. FIND MORE INFO IN MY DISCLAIMER.

 We passed a number of hikers coming in the opposite direction, a lot of whom had hired horses to carry their backpacks over the mountain pass.
 I believe the cost for this was 50Euros and the horses are available for hire from Valbone and Thethi.
-There is no road between Valbone and Thethi, so if you aren’t doing a looped trip you may need to take your luggage with you in this manner.
+There is no road between Valbone and Thethi, so if you aren’t doing a looped trip you may need to take your luggage with you in this manner or get proper backpacks for hiking.
 We also passed a man with two donkeys, heavily laden with empty cooldrink and beer cans from the mountain cafes.

 The Simoni Kafe was a welcome pitstop where we refueled on rajika and beer and refilled our water containers with delicious water from the spring.
 Then it was onwards and upwards with the steep ascent to the Valbone Pass.
 This stretch of the trail was above the tree line and the views of the Alps all around us was spectacular!
 Despite the heat, there were still large patches of glacial ice, shimmering in the deep crevices of the mountains.

 And suddenly we were at the top of the pass and the world lay below and all around us.
 We were kings of the mountain, surrounded by a myriad of colourful spring flowers and the most breathtaking view!